deep-diver/Jasmine-Unittest/README.md

   - #1: make sure ajax function works ok by checking the length of feeds loaded after the ajax.
 - Tests on New Feed Selection
   - #1: make sure that contents are replaced with selected feed after ajax fetch.
-  - #2: make sure that the title at the top has the same value as in the feed button

 ## Jasmine features
 - describe